Exemplify777/argon-react-native-detox/README.md

 ### Run test
 - Build: `detox build  --configuration android.emu.release`
 - Run test: `detox test --configuration android.emu.release`
+TODO: there is issues with detecting elements by IDs, it should be solved to properly working current test cases, it is on progreess.